haeussma/MTPHandler/specifications/photometry.md

 - volume_unit
     - Type: string
     - Description: Unit of the volume
-- species_conditions
+- init_conditions
-    - Type: SpeciesCondition
+    - Type: InitCondition
     - Multiple: True
-    - Description: List of species conditions
+    - Description: List of initial conditions of different species
 - x_position
     - Type: integer
     - Description: X position of the well on the plate